MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/register-windows-admin-center.md

       - If you're an Azure AD admin or if you used an existing application ID, you should see a confirmation that you are now connected to Azure AD.
 You may see a **Permissions requested** dialog box.
 Click **Accept**.

-      - If you're not an Azure AD admin and you created a new application ID upon registration, ask your Azure AD admin to [grant consent to the new application ID](#grant-consent-to-the-new-azure-application-id).
+      - If you're not an Azure AD admin and you created a new application ID in the previous step by selecting **Create new**, ask your Azure AD admin to [grant consent to the new Azure application ID](#grant-consent-to-the-new-azure-application-id).

-   1. **Step 5.** Select **Sign in** to sign into your Azure account.
+   1. **Step 5.
+Sign in to Azure.** Select **Sign in** to sign into your Azure account.
       > [!NOTE]
       > If you get a notice that you need admin approval, it might be because the Azure AD admin must grant permissions in the Azure portal, as described in [Grant consent to the new Azure application ID](#grant-consent-to-the-new-azure-application-id).
 If they've already done that and you're still getting the notice, try refreshing Windows Admin Center and signing in again by going to **Settings** > **Account**.

-After Windows Admin Center is registered with Azure, you're ready to [register your Azure Stack HCI cluster with Azure](../deploy/register-with-azure.md).
+After Windows Admin Center is registered with Azure, you're ready to [register Azure Stack HCI with Azure](../deploy/register-with-azure.md).

 ### Grant consent to the new Azure application ID

 > [!NOTE]
-> The following procedure only applies if you an Azure AD admin.
+> This procedure only applies if you an Azure AD admin.

 If you are an Azure AD admin, follow these steps to grant consent to a new Azure application ID:

 1. Sign in to the [Azure portal](https://portal.azure.com).

-1. Navigate to **Azure Active Directory**
+1. Navigate to **Azure Active Directory**.

 1. Select **App registrations**.